oxford-arc/arc-module-list/docs/source/modules.rst

 The EIGENSOFT package combines functionality from our population genetics methods (Patterson et al.
 2006)  and our EIGENSTRAT stratification correction method (Price et al. 2006).
-The EIGENSTRAT method uses principal components  analysis to explicitly model ancestry differences between cases and controls along continuous axes of variation;  the resulting correction is specific to a candidate marker’s variation in frequency across ancestral populations,  minimizing spurious associations while maximizing power to detect true associations.
+The EIGENSTRAT method uses principal components  analysis to explicitly model ancestry differences between cases and controls along continuous axes of variation;  the resulting correction is specific to a candidate markerâ€™s variation in frequency across ancestral populations,  minimizing spurious associations while maximizing power to detect true associations.
 The EIGENSOFT package has a built-in plotting script and supports multiple file formats and quantitative phenotypes.